Current Accounts Icon

 Does opening a current account affect your credit score?

 Opening a current account typically won’t affect your credit score, unless the account you’re applying for has an overdraft facility.
-As this constitutes a form of credit lending, the provider will likely perform a hard credit check which can temporarily lower your credit score, which could be further impacted when opening multiple accounts requiring a credit check in quick succession.
+As this constitutes a form of lending, the provider will likely perform a hard credit check which can temporarily lower your credit score, which could be further impacted when opening multiple accounts requiring a credit check in quick succession.
+Bear in mind that if you’re subsequently rejected for an overdraft, this could have a longer-lasting mark on your credit profile.

 Do current accounts earn interest?

-Yes, high-interest current accounts can offer reasonable rates on your in-credit balance, though remember, even the best current account interest rates will struggle to match top savings returns and often only apply for a limited period.
-You can compare the best interest current accounts here.
+Yes, high-interest current accounts can offer reasonable rates on your in-credit balance, though remember, even the best current account interest rates will struggle to match top savings returns and often only apply for a limited period, and there will likely be an upper limit to the amount you can earn interest on too.
+You can compare the best high-interest current accounts.

 Can I get a free current account?